-Heart Stück Bernie (HSB) serves as a vein cave that pumps quirky-luscious dance, studio-lab education, and intimate audience performance art into desirous and unsuspecting environments.
-HSB places the emphasis on process, sensational strata, and the dynamic combustion of highbrow and lowbrow zeitgeist ingredients.
-A hand-made arts & crafts aesthetic exposes seams of meaning and making – always as a dialogue between teacher and student, performer and audience, you and me.
-Collaboration with musicians, visual artists, set designers, and costume designers.
+Heart Stück Bernie serves as a vein cave that pumps quirky-luscious dance, studio-lab education, and intimate performance art into desirous and unsuspecting environments.
+HSB places the emphasis on process, sensational strata, and fringe-or-fringer dynamic combustion.
+A hand-made arts & crafts aesthetic exposes seams of meaning and making – inviting each viewer to act as game accomplice, loyal sister, and endlessly surprised participant.

-I have honed a quirky-luscious movement vocabulary that zigs and zags classical training with contemporary sensibilities.
-Tender to tense, the work flies through space with abandon, until it grounds itself.
+Our work flies through space with utter/udder abandon, until it grounds itself.
 It explores conversational and emotive duet work, and it plays at unraveling causation in tight-knit group work.
-When the curtain rises, opens, or gets thrown aside with gamine intention, my work looks like a been-around-the-block broad – full of accumulated propositions and proposals.
+When the curtain rises, opens, or gets thrown aside with gamine intention, an HSB dance looks like a been-around-the-block broad – full of accumulated propositions and proposals.
 She’s been dressed up and stripped down, and she knows how to ask the hard questions.